Transitions

 with Dissolve(10.0)

-If we find ourselves calling the same transition class repeatedly, we can use the define statement to assign the transition to a variable:
+If the same transition class is used repeatedly, the define statement can be used to assign the transition to a variable:

 label start: